What Can You Expect on SAT Test Day? A Complete Guide

 Tips for Taking the Test

 Assuming that you’ve already spent time prepping for the SAT, there are a few other things you can do as you’re taking the SAT to perform your best.
 Simply familiarizing yourself with its exact structure and format, for instance, will reduce any distracting surprises and help you know how to manage your time.
-You should listen to your proctor’s instructions, but ideally, they’ll just be a repeat of everything that you already know.
+You read Bluebook's instructions, but ideally, they’ll just be a repeat of everything that you already know.

-Another way you can make the most of your test-taking experience is to take advantage of your break times.
-Even though they’re short, they’re valuable opportunities to get up, move around, and re-energize.
+Another way you can make the most of your test-taking experience is to take advantage of your break.
+Even though the break is short, it's a valuable opportunity to get up, move around, and re-energize.
 Just looking and moving around will reduce eye strain and get your blood flowing.
 Make sure to stay hydrated and eat a healthy snack to fuel all that mental exercise.
-Also, make sure to use one of the first two breaks if you need to use the restroom — you won't be allowed to leave the room between the second Math section and the Essay.
+During your break, be sure to leave your device open, and take your ID with you if you leave the room.
+Your ID will be checked each time you enter the room.
+Also, if you brought a calculator, you can't take it out of the testing room until you're done with the exam.
+And remember, don't try to look at your cell phone or any other electronic device other than the one you're taking the exam on!

 Once you’ve gotten through the hard part of actually taking the SAT, how is your test day going to conclude?